skijit/notes/programming/docker/kubernetes.md

 - This is a kind of controller
 - Note also that you'll usually use **Deployments** instead of **ReplicaSets** because **Deployments** are a higher-level controller abstraction that manage **ReplicaSets**
 - Basic idea for ReplicaSet is:
-  - maintain a stable set of replicate pods running at any given time
+  - maintain a stable set of replicated pods running at any given time
   - The replicaset yaml will (often?) include the pod template
   - They'll use label selectors to identify the pods they want to control
 - Example replica set configuration: